dubeyrudra-1808/Dynamic-Colour-Fun-Tool/README.md

 # Dynamic-Colour-Fun-Tool
-This web app lets users generate and explore dynamic color palettes.
-Features include a "Surprise Me!" button for random color changes, custom color input, and clipboard copy functionality.
-The design is responsive, adapting to both desktop and mobile screens for a seamless experience.
 This interactive web application allows users to generate and explore dynamic color palettes.
 Featuring a customizable title with vibrant, multi-colored shadows and a central color display area, the app provides a visually engaging way to experiment with color combinations.
 Users can trigger a "Surprise Me!" feature to see random color changes, apply custom colors via text input, and copy the current color to the clipboard.
 The design adapts seamlessly across devices, ensuring an optimal user experience on both desktop and mobile screens.